 2.)
 Discover and express your unique talents.
 When you’re completely absorbed in expressing your talent, time seems to stand still.
 You love what you’re doing and you enter the blissful state of timeless awareness.
 Keep in mind that your unique talent may not correspond with your job title and that it is possible to express your unique talents in a variety of occupations.
 Perhaps you are a natural teacher, able to connect with students and teach in a way that awakens people’s enthusiasm and ability to learn.
 You may be expressing this talent in a traditional school setting – or with your family, co-workers, or congregation.
 If you’re not sure what your talents are, begin to look for clues.
 Notice those activities that make you lose track of time and fill you with joy.
 Make a list of everything you would love to do if you had all the time and money in the world.

 3.)
 Use your talents to serve humanity.
 When you ask yourself How can I use my gifts to help others?
 How can I serve with love? you automatically go beyond the ego into the domain of spirit.
 You let go of worry and struggle and align with the infinite field of intelligence.

 As you apply the Law of Dharma in your own life, remember that dharma is something that can evolve over time.
 As you meditate on a regular basis, you will naturally find yourself coming into greater alignment with your purpose as clarity and awareness expands.
 Stay receptive and attentive and you will notice more and more opportunities to fulfill your dharma every day.

 Teresa Long is the Director of Chopra Center University.
-She oversees all of the Chopra Center’s teacher trainings and certification courses and is the worldwide liaison to our global network of more than 1,600 certified instructors.
-Teresa is the daily touch point along their journey to become certified instructors, and her nurturing team is their support system once they have become certified.
+She oversees all of the Chopra Center's teacher trainings and certification courses and is the worldwide liaison to our global network of more than 1,500 certified instructors.
+Teresa is the daily touch point along their journey to become certified instructors, and her nurturing team is their support system once they have been certified.